Lenkov-verse

-The Lenkov-verse is a media franchise that consists of a group of three interconnected television reboots that share a fictional universe, and their related media.
-All three of the television series, Hawaii Five-0, MacGyver, and Magnum P.I., are developed by Peter M. Lenkov who also served as the showrunner on the series.
+The Lenkov-verse (sometimes written as the Lenkoverse) is a media franchise that consists of a group of three interconnected television reboots that share a fictional universe, and their related media.
+All three of the television series, Hawaii Five-0, MacGyver, and Magnum P.I., were developed by Peter M. Lenkov who also served as the showrunner on the series.
 They are each American crime dramas that aired on CBS.
 Hawaii Five-0 revolves around a task force, led by Steve McGarrett, that investigates crimes in Hawaii.
 MacGyver centers around Angus MacGyver who uses nonviolent methods to keep the world safe, with the help of a team of undercover government agents.
 Magnum P.I. follows private investigator Thomas Magnum, who solves crimes in Hawaii with the help of his friends.
 The universe is also connected to the so-called Bellisario-verse, which consists of the entire NCIS franchise and JAG, via two direct crossovers between Hawaii Five-0 and NCIS: Los Angeles.